Policy prepared by: Group IT Manager Mr S. Shahi

 Why this policy exists

-This data protection policy ensures White and Company plc
+This data protection policy ensures White & Company plc

 • Complies with data protection law and follow good practice